GLOBAL MARKETS-Asia shares edge up, wary of China volatility

 TOKYO, July 31 Asian shares inched higher on

-Friday but were still set to post a loss for the month, while
+Friday but were on track for a weekly loss, while the dollar

 MSCI's broadest index of Asia-Pacific shares outside Japan